fwessels/go-cv/README.md

 ## go-cv-simd

-See [go-cv-simd](https://github.com/fwessels/go-cv-simd/) for more information.
+See the underlying package [go-cv-simd](https://github.com/fwessels/go-cv-simd/) for more information.